Site icon DataFlair

 Deprecatedtest display()

 It is a marker interface that tells an apparatus that an explanation is to archive.
-Java Annotations are excluded by Javadoc remarks.
-Utilization of @Documented comment in the code empowers devices like Javadoc to process it and incorporate the explanation compose data in the produced archive.
+Therefore, Annotations in Java are excluded by Javadoc remarks.
+As a result, Utilization of the @Documented comment in the code empowers devices like Javadoc to process it and incorporate the explanation composed data in the produced archive.

-It is intended to utilize just as an explanation for another annotation. @Target takes one argument, which must be consistent with the ElementType count.
-This annotation determines the kind of assertions to which Java annotations can connect.
-The constants are appeared beneath alongside the sort of affirmation to which they relate.
+It is intended to be utilized just as an explanation for another annotation. @Target takes one argument, which must be consistent with the ElementType count.
+However, this annotation determines the kind of assertions to which Java annotations can connect.
+The constants appear alongside the sort of affirmation to which they relate.

 Table 1 – @ Target Java Annotations